 I am NOT going to sugar coat this article.
 I must be one of the very few people on this entire planet that have done the Castaway Tour with Vietnam Backpackers Hostel not once…but twice.
 And to top that I was not under the age of 25 on either of those trips.
 In fact, I would argue I may well have been the oldest partygoer on the boat.

-The way the Castaway tour is sold, you would be stupid not to know what you’re getting into.
-With phrases such as ‘not for the faint haired’ or ‘Vietnam’s number one party island’ you really should know that you’re not going to sleep, or be sober, for 3 entire days.
+The way the Halong Bay Castaway tour tour is sold, you would be stupid not to know you’re stepping on to a party island.
+With phrases such as ‘not for the faint hearted‘ or ‘Vietnam’s number one party island‘ you really should know that you’re not going to sleep, or be sober, for 3 entire days.
 You’re also signing up for a tour with a HOSTEL so if you think you’re going to have some sort of private beach villa just for you and your boyfriend….get off the island.
 Sorry, I meant get off my blog! ;-)

 As my most recent trip to Castaway was only a few weeks ago and is still fresh in my mind, that’s the one I am going to write about in detail.
 One comment I will say about my first trip, however, is that is was FAR wilder than the one I went on a few weeks ago, despite the fact that it was a much smaller group.
 I feel the tour leaders from two years ago encouraged a lot more unsavoury behaviour, and pushed people to drink and party so much that it almost reached uncomfortable levels.
 Their drinking games were far funnier though, I’ll give them that much.
 The location of the island has also changed, which honestly made me think I was imagining things!
 So if you return to Castaway having not being there in a few years, expect many things to be different.